Was Your Child Bitten by a Dog?

 - Seek medical care immediately.
 In many cases, early intervention can prevent infections and result in a better outcome.

 - Be sure to exchange information with the dog’s owner or handler.
 This is important not only in order to be able to assert a claim, but also to be able to verify the dog’s vaccination history.
 If you cannot verify the dog’s vaccination history, your child will likely need to be vaccinated for rabies.

 - Try to obtain contact information from anyone that may have witnessed the attack.

 - Take pictures of your child’s injuries and obtain copies of his or her medical records

 - Do not discuss the matter with the dog’s owner or his or her insurance company until you have had a chance to speak to a lawyer

 - Contact an attorney as soon as you can

-Contact Polito & Associates Today to Speak With a New London Dog Bite Attorney
+Contact Polito & Harrington Today to Speak With a New London Dog Bite Attorney

 If a dog has bitten your child and caused injuries, you should speak to a lawyer as soon as you can.
 The lawyers of Polito & Harrington are experienced dog bite lawyers who know how to get victims to compensation they deserve under Connecticut law.
 To schedule a free case evaluation with one of our attorneys, call Polito & Harrington today at (860) 447-3300 or send us an email through our online contact form.